ajjl/compiler/README.md

 /

-8. There is a difference between using .h file and .hpp file in our project, although most of our code is c code, there are still some cpp features in this project, I guess it is a point we need to be careful about, because sometimes we maybe need to include .hpp header file.
+8. There is a difference between using .h file and .hpp file in our project, although most of our code is c code, there are still some cpp features in this project, I guess it is a point we need to be careful about, because sometimes we maybe need to include .hpp header file and yes, fix if breaks applied here.